pap3rhat/visualization-tools/README.md

 /TODO maybe Linear sampling erklären

 3. If you select the *Gaussian blur* shader option in the *ControlShader* script you can get the additional option to change the kernel size.
-The bigger this value that stronger the blur effect.
+The bigger this value, the stronger the effect.
 The minimum value is $5$, the maximum value is $127$ and the default value is $9$.
 Only odd values change the effect.
+Only integer values are possible.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>